 The Generalissimo had many questions to ask of the Nepalese envoy; his curiosity about the mountain kingdom bordering Tibet was deep.
 He had been informed that the quinquennial mission from Nepal to China as mandated by an earlier treaty between the two countries had stopped after China became a republic.
 There was hardly any diplomatic contact between the two neighbours and so this was a fortuitous occasion to establish a lasting bond of friendship.
 He knew that sooner rather than later China would have to play a role in keeping strategically located Nepal an independent and a neutral country just like 'yam between two boulders' their founding king had once articulated.

 This story came to light because a distinguished Chinese gentleman by the name of Chen Xueyi while writing a book in China on the wartime contribution of General Chiang Kai-shek in defense of China from the Japanese invasion and formation of an alliance with the western powers came across this story while doing his research in Taipei.
 Further research on Nepal led him to my blog.
 I was pleasantly surprised to receive an email from him while I was on a trip to England and to learn that he was convinced the Nepalese envoy was my father General Kiran Shumsher.
 To be honest I don't remember hearing my father tell a story of his meeting with the Generalissimo, a person of world renown and I thought my father would not have missed telling us this story.
-The most likely person would be General Bahadur Shumsher J. B. Rana, the eldest son of Maharajah Juddha and also his Aide-de-camp.
-Was he sent to New Delhi to meet the generalissimo?
+Further investigation led me to the right person who had met the Generalissimo.
+General Bahadur Shumsher J. B. Rana, the eldest son of Maharajah Juddha and also his Aide-de-camp, was sent to New Delhi to meet the generalissimo.
 The Chinese scholar could not find any reference to this meeting while researching in Nepal.

 The Generalissimo received the Nepalese envoy and the following is the English translation of the Chinese transcript of the conversation between them found in Taipei as sent to me by Mr. Chen.

-Translation of Chinese Records of the Gist of Conversation Between Generalissimo Chiang Kai-Shek and General Kiran Shumsher Rana in New Delhi on 12th February 1942
+Translation of Chinese Records of the Gist of Conversation Between Generalissimo Chiang Kai-Shek and General Bahadur Shumsher Rana in New Delhi on 12th February 1942

 1. An original note to the written records of the gist of conversation preserved in Chiang Kai-shek’s archives in Taipei reads: “On the morning of the 12th, Generalissimo met in New Delhi, India with Commander-in-Chief Bahadur (Gen. Shumsher J. Bahadur Rana), son of the Nepalese King [Maharaja].
 Vice-Minister Xianguang Dong and Dean [of Political Institute] Daofan Zhang were also present at the meeting.”